Description: This demonstration illustrates a method for measuring the speed of light.

 - Turn the Oscilloscope on.

-- Measure the distances of apparatus:
+- Measure the relative distances of the components:

 - Laser to Beam Splitter